dotnet/winforms/README.md

 Read our detailed [contributing guide](Documentation/contributing-guide.md) which covers:

 * Which kind of PRs we accept/reject for .NET Core 3.0 release
-* Coding style and PR gotchas
+* Coding style
+* PR style preferences (squashing vs. merging, etc.)
-* Developer guide for building and testing WinForms code
+* Developer guide for building and testing locally

 ### Community